Mark Wooden brings Gotham City into his Birds of Prey fanfiction as the crime boss Gamble confronts his rival the Chechen.

 The Chechen pointed above him.
 Off Gamble’s suspicious look, the Chechen said, his voice muffled by his mask, “Or we can stay here and overdose on weed and cocaine.”

 Maurice nudged Gamble’s shoulder, motioned for them to go up.
 Gamble didn’t like it but nodded anyway.
-Anything was better than the smell here.

-Another two of the Chechen’s men were already on the roof.
-One of the men held the leashes of the Chechen’s three, ever-present Dobermans.
-Gamble and his men eyed the dogs wearily.
+Two others of the Chechen’s men were already on the roof.
+One man held the leashes of the Chechen’s three ever-present Dobermans.

 The Chechen and Abram removed their masks.

 Motioning to the dogs, the Chechen said, “They will not bite.”
-Petting one of the fearsome- looking dogs, he added, “Unless I tell them too.
+Petting one of the fearsome- looking dogs, he added, “Unless I tell them to.
 But you wouldn’t think of giving me a reason to tell them to, would you, Gamble?”

 Gamble marched on the Chechen.
 “You came into my church, talking mad shit about me,” he said.
-“And you gonna threaten me with your mother fucking dogs?
+“And you gonna threaten me with your motherfucking dogs?
 I oughta feed you to them!”

 “But first,” the Chechen began, “let me tell you about the fires down below.”